Careers

 COMPENSATION AND BENEFITS

-- This is an on-call position with an average of 10-15 hours per week, reporting directly to the Grant Compliance and Data Manager
+- This is an on call position with an average of 10-15 hours per week, reporting to the Grant Compliance Manager

 - Hourly rate dependent on experience, starting at $20/hour